 To seek compensatory and punitive damages for deprivation of rights under § 1983, a plaintiff must allege “an ‘actual, compensable injury.’”
 Waters v.
 Madson, 921 F.3d 725, 740 (8th Cir.
 2019) (quoting Heck v.
 Humphrey, 512 U.S. 477, 487 n.
 7 (1994)).
 An actual injury is required because “the abstract value of a constitutional right may not form the basis for § 1983 damages.”
 Memphis Cmty.
 Sch.
 Dist. v.
 Stachura, 477 U.S. 299, 308 (1986).
+Actual damages can include recovery for personal injuries such as “future pecuniary losses, emotional pain, suffering, inconvenience, mental anguish, loss of enjoyment of life, and other nonpecuniary losses.”
+Cf. 42 U.S.C. § 1981a(b)(3); see also Memphis, 477 U.S. at 306.

 “[N]ominal damages, and not damages based on some undefinable ‘value’ of infringed rights, are the appropriate means of ‘vindicating’ rights whose deprivation has not caused actual, provable injury.”
-Id. at fn.
+Id. at 308 n.
 11 (citing Carey v.
-Piphus, 435 U.S. 247, 254 (1978).
+Piphus, 435 U.S. 247, 254 (1978); see also Thurairajah v.
+City of Fort Smith, Ark., 3 F.4th 1017, 1026 (8th Cir.
+2021) “Despite being small, nominal damages are certainly concrete.”
+Uzuegbunam v.
+Preczewski, 592 U.S. 279, 290-91 (2021).
+The Supreme Court has treated nominal damages as equivalent to compensatory damages, rejecting the view that they are “purely symbolic” or that they do not “change a plaintiff’s status or condition.”
+Id.

-Carey instructed that “[r]ights, constitutional and otherwise, do not exist in a vacuum.
+The Carey Court instructed that “[r]ights, constitutional and otherwise, do not exist in a vacuum.
 Their purpose is to protect persons from injuries to particular interests. . .”
 435 U.S. at 254.
 Carey further explained the role of nominal, compensatory, and punitive damages:

 Common-law courts traditionally have vindicated deprivations of certain “absolute” rights that are not shown to have caused actual injury through the award of a nominal sum of money.
 By making the deprivation of such rights actionable for nominal damages without proof of actual injury, the law recognizes the importance to organized society that those rights be scrupulously observed; but at the same time, it remains true to the principle that substantial damages should be awarded only to compensate actual injury or, in the case of exemplary or punitive damages, to deter or punish malicious deprivations of rights.